A System-Level Analysis of Conference Peer Review: Institutional Memory

+Given a quality prior, varying the acceptance threshold (and thus the de facto threshold) varies the utilities of the three stakeholders in the above discussed ways.
+This allows us to visualize the QB tradeoffs and the QA tradeoffs.
 In this section (and the following sections that contain discussions on the continuous model), we frequently use the following special cases of our general continuous model as examples for our analysis and plots.